wtadler/attitudes-and-the-court/project_proposal.md

 political attitudes.
-Our goal is to determine whether court rulings tend to move attitudes in the direction "intended" by the ruling (e.g., towards acceptance of gays when a ruling expands gay rights), or whether rulings tend to move attitudes in the opposite direction (i.e., cause backlash) or to polarize attitudes.
+Our goal is to determine whether court rulings tend to move attitudes in the direction "intended" by the ruling (e.g., towards acceptance of gays when a ruling expands gay rights), or whether rulings tend to move attitudes in the opposite direction (i.e., cause backlash) or polarize attitudes.

 # Data sets